Whatsapp Icon

 • Cystoscopy: A procedure that allows doctors to view the inside of the bladder and urethra.

-• Urinalysis: A test on urine to check for abnormal cells or signs of infection.
+• Urinalysis: A urine test to check for abnormal cells or signs of infection.

 • Urine cytology: Examining urine samples under a microscope to look for cancer cells.